sagemath/sage-archive-2023-02-01/src/doc/en/reference/networking.rst

 Networking and Grid Computing
 =============================

-Sage includes custom highly-integrated support for coarse grain distributed (or "grid") computing.
-See the chapter below on ``dsage``.

 Sage includes the Moin Moin Wiki by default, which
 "is an advanced, easy to use and extensible WikiEngine with a large community of users.
 Said in a few words, it is about collaboration on